Get Help Today 24/7

 Table of Contents

-The buprenorphine in Suboxone attaches to the same opioid receptors in the brain that drugs like heroin, oxycodone and fentanyl attach to, but in a more controlled way that:
+The buprenorphine in Suboxone attaches to the same opioid receptors in the brain that drugs like heroin, oxycodone and fentanyl attach to, but in a more controlled way that supports opioid addiction treatment by:

 When Suboxone is taken correctly, naloxone has essentially no effect.
 Only a negligible amount can be absorbed under the tongue.
 If someone tries to misuse Suboxone by injecting it, the naloxone can block opioid effects and may cause sudden withdrawal symptoms.
 Since abusing Suboxone is likely to produce no high and potentially sickness, there is no incentive to misuse it.